sethchart/sethchart.com/content/about/index.md

 Having spent my twenties in school and the last three years teaching, taking a year off to regroup was not a financially viable option.
 Lucky for me, my wife was moving on from her position as a database manager to bigger and better things.
 She recommended me to her former employer as a replacement.
 I didn't know much of anything about managing a database, but I learn fast and my wife writes fantastic documentation.
 I was a little nervous about stepping into the role, but it paid a little better than my teaching job, and I needed an escape hatch.

+I feel that I have been reasonably successful in my role as database manager.
+I have picked up the necessary skills quickly and spearheaded a few interesting projects.
+For example, I project managed the design and implementation of a new volunteer management tool that replaced a proprietary tool with an integrated module for our CRM.

+I have enjoyed being exposed to the intricacies and challenges of maintaining production IT infrastructure.

 I have been working as a database manager for about fifteen months.
 The change of pace has done me a world of good and I could not be more grateful for the opportunity that came just in time.
 Being a database manager has also exposed me to quite a few new areas of interest.

 ### Data Science